Aeroflot Flight 630

-Aeroflot Flight 630 (Рейс 630 Аэрофлота) was a Soviet domestic passenger flight from Dushanbe to Moscow via Leninabad (now Khujand in Tajikistan) that crashed on 24 February 1973, killing all 79 people on board, including five children.
-The accident has been attributed to the loss of control.
+Aeroflot Flight 630 (Рейс 630 Аэрофлота) was a Soviet domestic passenger flight from Dushanbe to Moscow via Leninabad (now Khujand) that crashed on 24 February 1973, killing all 79 people on board, including five children.

 Aircraft

-The aircraft involved in the accident was an Ilyushin Il-18V turboprop airliner with serial number 189001803.
+The aircraft involved in the accident was an Ilyushin Il-18V turboprop airliner with registration CCCP-75712.
 The aircraft was equipped with Ivchenko AI-20K engines and made its maiden flight in 1959.
 At the time of the accident, the aircraft sustained 20,404 flight hours and 9,590 pressurization cycles.

 Crash

 After climbing to an altitude of 6,600 m, the aircraft after some time was supposed to turn 60 degrees right to Leninabad, but instead turned only 10 degrees right and then for three minutes followed a constant course at 6,600 m with an engaged autopilot.
 Subsequently, the autopilot was disengaged and the aircraft began turning to the right.
 After a 60-degree turn, the aircraft started banking to the left, with an angular velocity of 3–4 deg/s.
 Having reached a 90-degree bank angle, the aircraft fell into a steep left spiral with an increased vertical speed of 100 m/s and increasing normal g forces.
 At an altitude of about 2,200 m, the aircraft disintegrated due to high dynamic loads.
 The debris impacted an area 1200 by 550 m and caught fire.